Aquanty/rtd-hgs/docs/source/index.rst

 The commands Truncate pm domain and Truncate pm domain by layer require additional inputs as described below.

 Plot control file instructions !
-Plot control file instructions !
-Truncate pm domain !

 --------------

-|

 #. **x1, x2** :math:`x`-range [L] of the domain.